 Frequently Asked Questions

-The S3DA was created by a group of leaders in the archery industry who realized there was a large gap between basic introductory archery programs and the Next Step training that students are looking for.
-A key facet of the S3DA is the partnerships between the Archery Shooters Association (ASA) and United States Collegiate Archery (USCA).
+Scholastic 3-D Archery, known as S3DA, was created by a group of leaders in the archery industry who realized there was a large gap between basic introductory archery programs and the Next Step training initiative that students are looking for.
+A key facet of the S3DA program is the partnerships between the Archery Shooters Association (ASA), National Field Archery Association (NFAA), and United States Collegiate Archery Association (USCAA).

 An ever-expanding, diverse group of local, state and national organizations, archery manufacturers and trade groups who are interested in youth outdoor education support the S3DA program.